Table of Contents

 - Arithmetic: Here, the topics range from arithmetic operations to the properties of integers.
 GRE also tests you on concepts like ratio and proportion, percentage, number line, sequence of numbers, statistics, estimation, etc.

-- Algebra: Besides pure algebra, you may find an algebra question mingled with another concept.
-Like linear and quadratic equations, inequalities, factoring algebraic expressions, graphs of intercepts, slope of lines, inequalities and functions, word problems, etc.
+- Algebra: You may find an algebra question mingled with another concept besides pure algebra.
+Like linear and quadratic equations, inequalities, factoring algebraic expressions, graphs of intercepts, the slope of lines, inequalities and functions, word problems, etc.

 - Data Analysis: The data analysis section consists of concepts revolving around visualizing or interpreting data.
-The question forms can range from bars, charts to scatter plots and histograms.
-So brush up your basics for set theory, probability, statistics (mean, median, mode, range, etc.)!
+The question forms can range from bars and charts to scatter plots and histograms.
+So brush up on your basics for set theory, probability, and statistics (mean, median, mode, range, etc.)!

 These four areas comprise the GRE math syllabus, and the question type varies.
-There are four question types that you would see in this section.
+There are four question types that you will see in this section.

 - Quantitative Comparison